 When a student's absence for personal illness exceeds five (5) consecutive days, the student must return to school with a statement from a physician or health clinic verifying the illness or other condition requiring the student's extended absence from school.
 A student who has been absent a total of eight (8) cumulative days within a 6 month period will be required to bring a note from a physician or health clinic verifying the illness or other condition.
-In either of the above instances, all future absences will also require a note from a physician or health clinic or the student may be taken to school within the first hour of the school day to be assessed by the nurse in an effort to determine whether any symptoms of communicable illness exist that would prevent the student from attending class.
+In either of the above instances, all future absences will also require a note from a physician or health clinic.
 Therefore, any time a student is absent and is seen by a health care professional, a note from the health care professional is always in the best interest of the student so that the absence can be specified as either a doctor or health care appointment (for a full or partial day) rather than for personal illness.